aditya-shah73/newsletter_generatorv2/README.md

-# newsletter_generatorv2
+# README

-Improved Version of the newsletter which spits out the complete code
+Fill out a simple form with all the details for the newsletter.

+Uses a simple PHP script to spit out the HTML for the newsletter which can be sent using an email blast